Shun Lee West

 About Shun Lee West

 Shun Lee West is a Chinese restaurant in New York City associated with Michael Tong.
-The most reliable planning details are direct: it is open daily from 12–10 PM, the dress code is smart casual.
+It is open daily from 12–10 PM, the dress code is smart casual.

 The practical verdict: consider it when you want Chinese dining in New York City and the daily noon-to-10 PM schedule fits your plans.
-Beyond the verified cuisine, chef/owner, hours, dress code, recognition listed below, specific menu details, prices, service formats, off-premise options should be confirmed directly with the restaurant before you plan around them.
+Specific menu details, prices, service formats, off-premise options should be confirmed directly with the restaurant before you plan around them.

 Better for a planned Chinese meal in New York City

-Shun Lee West is best approached as a Chinese restaurant to plan around, rather than a place to judge from unverified assumptions about dishes, prices, delivery, or special formats.
-Its confirmed hours make it usable across the day and evening, the smart casual dress code gives a basic sense of how to prepare for a visit.
+Shun Lee West works best as a Chinese restaurant to plan around, with daily hours that make it usable across the day and evening, a smart casual dress code that gives a basic sense of how to prepare for a visit.

 Chef/owner Michael Tong gives the restaurant a clear point of identification for diners researching the venue.
 Shun Lee West also appears on Opinionated About Dining's Top Restaurants in North America list, ranked #590 in 2024.
 That recognition can be part of the decision, but the safest way to plan is still to verify current menus and reservation details directly with the restaurant.